-Calling all chocoholics!!!
-Want a grown up ice cream topping?
-Check out this rich, fudgey chocolate sauce made with Port wine.
+Port Wine Hot Fudge Sauce is for all you chocoholics who want a grown up ice cream topping.
 The port can be replaced with water or coffee for an alcohol-free version.

 This is truly a very easy recipe.
 Dump all the ingredients in a pot and cook for a couple of minutes.
 The chocolate in the recipe makes it rich, the corn syrup makes is glossy, and the cocoa powder adds a strong, pure chocolate flavor.

 Why the Port wine in the sauce?
 Well, as I’ve stated before, chocolate & red wine are two of my favorite food groups, especially together.
 If you don’t want the alcohol (and it is partially cooked off) you can simply substitute water or another liquid.
 Coffee would be great in this sauce if you like mocha flavor.

 You might also enjoy Mexican Cajeta sauce on your ice cream.